quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 		* [`fs::DirEntry.path()`](https://doc.rust-lang.org/std/fs/struct.DirEntry.html#method.path)
 		* [`fs::DirEntry.file_type()`](https://doc.rust-lang.org/std/fs/struct.DirEntry.html#method.file_type)

-I'll let you poke around the rest of the documentation; the ultimate purpose of this function is to recursively walk through a directory and find all of the `*.flac` files, which is what we want!
+I'll let you poke around the rest of the documentation.
+The ultimate purpose of this function is to recursively walk through a directory and find all of the `*.flac` files, which is what we want!
 On to the parse functions:

 ## Fill In the Parser